 8. Check what you’re paying for your investments

 Costs can have a major adverse impact on your long-term wealth.
-Whether it’s the cost of the investment platform you use, the ISA or SIPP you invest through, or the funds you invest in, the differences can build into huge sums over time, as this earlier article demonstrates.
+Whether it’s the cost of the investment platform you use, the ISA or SIPP you invest through, or the funds you invest in, the differences can build into huge sums over time, as this article demonstrates.
 So, check what you’re currently paying and consider how much you could save by switching provider or fund manager.

 9. Don’t get caught out by tax on investments